pyrmont/documentarian/README.md

 your code and turn them into a simple Markdown-formatted document.
 This document can be included in your repository and read easily on GitHub.

-## Prerequisites
+## Requirements

+Documentarian requires Janet 1.9.0 or higher.

-Documentarian depends on your project having a `project.janet` file that contains a `:name` key in the `declare-project` section and a `:source` key in the `declare-source` section.
+Documentarian also depends on your project having a `project.janet` file that contains a `:name` key in the `declare-project` form and a `:source` key in the `declare-source` form.
 The `:source` key can be associated with individual Janet files or a directory containing Janet files.

 Because the API document is generated in Markdown, you can include Markdown in your docstrings.
 Don't forget that Janet supports `` ` ``-delimited